By Rejaul Hasan

 While supply chains were initially designed to make production safe, it is now time to make products more sustainable and transparent, the researchers commented.
-Companies should now work on providing safe and ethical working conditions for their suppliers, since the traditional solutions of putting a label on a product is now supplemented with solutions like providing consumers with digital maps that visualize how brands end-to-end supply chain are networked and possibly treated.
+Companies should now work on providing safe and ethical working conditions for their suppliers since the traditional solutions of putting a label on a product are now supplemented with solutions like providing consumers with digital maps that visualize how brands end-to-end supply chain are networked and possibly treated.
 Such supply chain thinking enables consumers to be their own controlling body instead of trusting the controlling body behind a label.
 But such initiatives require costly end-to-end supply chain data and also need a supply chain manager to have sophisticated analytical knowledge.
-This capability will enable a brand to trace their data, store many types of data in a complex database, generate meaningful analytical insights relating to the control functions which will ultimately provide the assurance of compliance to code of conduct.
+This capability will enable a brand to trace their data, store many types of data in a complex database, generate meaningful analytical insights relating to the control functions which will ultimately provide the assurance of compliance to the code of conduct.

 Tracking Entire Supply Chains

 The end-to-end supply chain mapping of a computer mouse by the German organization NagerIT, the use of “Respect Code” (see www.respect-code.org) by a Swiss company called Switcher that enables consumers to visualize the entire supply chain associated with the product they are buying.
-Several other examples in the paper showed that tracking entire supply chains is indeed possible, which is contrary to the statement of major brands.
+Several other examples in the paper showed that tracking the entire supply chains is indeed possible, which is contrary to the statement of major brands.

 Though there are gaps between omnipresent supply chain data, smart devices, and analytical tools; recent attempts are identified to close the gap as IBM and Apple announced a partnership aimed at bringing IBM’s capabilities about Big Data analytics to Apple’s smart devices to transform enterprise mobility.
 The research extends that, this is not about only having enough data about the social and ecological status of a certain supply chain entity; more it is about how to integrate the data of hundreds of such entities across a fuzzy system as complex and dynamic as a typical electronic or apparel supply chain, about how to gain new knowledge from these combined data sources, and about potential new ways this data could easily be accessed by final consumers.

-The paper concluded by adding one more element which is essential in ensuring human rights in end-to-end supply chain.
+The paper concluded by adding one more element which is essential in ensuring human rights in an end-to-end supply chain.
 Companies should invest in areas that are traditionally very poor and create long-term partnerships with suppliers.
-Partenrships are recognized as effective ways to ensure improved working conditions; since workers recognize the companies that continue to invest in them.
+Partnerships are recognized as effective ways to ensure improved working conditions; since workers recognize the companies that continue to invest in them.

 Wieland, Andreas & Handfield, Robert.
 (2014).
 The Challenge of Ensuring Human Rights in the End-to-End Supply Chain.
 Supply Chain Management Review.
 18. 49-51.